adam2am/capacitor-local-notifications-dismiss/README.md

-# @capacitor/local-notifications-dismiss
+# capacitor-local-notifications-dismiss

-The Local Notifications API with dismiss detection support - provides a way to schedule device notifications locally with the ability to detect when notifications are dismissed.
+The Local Notifications API with dismiss detection support on android - provides a way to schedule device notifications locally with the ability to detect when notifications are dismissed.

 This is a **forked version** of `@capacitor/local-notifications` that adds Android dismiss event tracking.